jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 **Access** is one of the biggest challenges.
 Our mental healthcare providers are not distributed evenly across the country.
 For example, if you live in the southern or middle regions of our country, your access to psychologists is very limited.

-Also, this rural access issue is not limited to only psychologists.
-61% of rural counties lack a psychologist but 80% of rural counties also do not have even a single psychiatrist; and 91% lack a psychiatric NP[^rural].
+And this rural access issue is not limited to only psychologists.
+80% of rural counties do not have even a single psychiatrist; and 91% lack a psychiatric NP[^rural].

 [^rural]: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7681156/